howtographql/howtographql/content/backend/typescript-apollo/4-adding-a-database.md

 Take a look at the `prisma` directory in your project's file system.
 You'll see that there is now a `/migrations` directory that Prisma Migrate created for you when running the above command.

-For now, the important thing to understand is that we have told Prisma with our data model, "I want to create a `Link` table to store data about _links_, and here's what that data will look like.
-Prisma then generates the necessary migration and packages it into a dedicated directory with its own `sql` file containing detailed information about the specific migration.
+For now, the important thing to understand is that we have told Prisma with our data model, "I want to create a `Link` table to store data about _links_, and here's what that data will look like".

+Prisma then generates the necessary migration and packages it into a dedicated directory with its own `.sql` file containing detailed information about the specific migration.
 This is then put inside that `prisma/migrations` directory, which becomes a historical reference of how your database evolves over time with each individual migration you make!

 Boom! 💥 You now have a database with a `Link` table! 🎉